Clicky

 On Board Medical Facilities

-The medical facilities on board are not to be compared with a hospital.
+The medical facilities on board are not to be compared with a hospital as there is no way every medical incident can be handled at sea.

 The facilities are usually located on a lower deck, and apart from crowded areas.
 There will be a waiting room, and you will have to fill out the dreaded medical history forms, just as you would in a doctor’s office.